 Detailed timeline & in-depth, analytical interview with a collective in Hong Kong on the pros & cons of the movement so far

 Print copies available from distributors in four continents.
-Online version coming soon.
+Update: contents now available on our website, as well.

 Translated overview of a project from the collective “Events in Focus” on Chinese overseas investment & local responses, with a call for donations